YacilaIsabela/My_website/content/blog/emoji-support.md

-description = "You find your ideal academic position, grant or prize and we will support you to complete your application" author = "Yacila I. Deza-Araujo" date = "2020-11-05" tags = ["emoji"]
+description = "You find your ideal academic position, grant or prize and we will support you to complete your application" author = "Yacila I. Deza-Araujo" date = "2020-11-05" tags = ["support"]
 [[images]]
   src = "img/2019/03/Dresden.jpg"
   alt = "Dresden"
   stretch = "stretchH"
 +++

-*Do you need help with the motivation letter, the CV or the project proposal?*  We can freely support you.
+*Do you need help with the motivation letter, the CV or the project proposal?*  We can support you without any cost.

 **Disclaimer**: All the positions and opportunities found in this website are publicly available on the internet.
 We do not have any employment or academic relationship with the advertised  positions (unless stated otherwise).